Staff profile

 Biography

-Natalie is on research leave from October 2024 to March 2025.
-In the academic year 2023-24, Natalie taught Employment and Tort Law on the LLB and International Protection of Human Rights on the LLM, and was the Departmental International Exchanges Coordinator and Placement Coordinator for Durham Law School.
+In the academic year 2025-26, Natalie will be teaching Employment Law on the LLB and teaching and module leading on International Protection of Human Rights on the LLM.
+She will also be the PGR Development Coordinator for Durham Law School.
 Natalie welcomes inquiries for PhD supervision from prospective doctoral students in her areas of research interest.

-From June 2022 to December 2023 Natalie was a co-investigator on the research project 'Access to protection, enforcement & redress?
-Effects of visas for agriculture & care on migrant workers' vulnerabilities in the UK workforce,' funded by the Arts & Humanities Research Council via the Modern Slavery and Human Rights Policy and Evidence Centre.
-Using the agricultural and care work sectors as case studies, the project examined how immigration rules and labour policies can create vulnerabilities to trafficking and other forms of modern-day slavery.
-Natalie's other research projects include: the human rights implications of the ‘hostile environment’ for migrant women; the rights of domestic workers in the 'gig economy;' and addressing violence and harassment at work.
+Natalie has been a co-investigator on a research project about the effects of immigration rules and labour policies on the rights of migrant agricultural and care workers in the UK, funded by the Arts & Humanities Research Council via the Modern Slavery and Human Rights Policy and Evidence Centre, and continues to engage in policy and impact work related to this issue.
+Natalie's other research projects include: the human rights implications of the ‘hostile environment’ for migrant women; the rights of platform workers; and addressing violence and harassment at work.

 Research interests

-Labour law; human rights, including as relevant to the rights of marginalised workers such as domestic, care, and agricultural workers, platform work and the gig economy, rights of women and migrants, socio-economic rights, and positive duties; regional protection of human rights, particularly the Inter-American system; feminist and anti-racist approaches, Latin America; business and human rights.
+Labour law; human rights, including as relevant to the rights of marginalised workers such as domestic, care, and agricultural workers, platform work and the gig economy, rights of women and migrants, socio-economic rights, and positive duties; regional protection of human rights, particularly the Inter-American system.

 Publications